martinResearch/numba_midi/README.md

 # numba_midi
 A Numba-accelerated Python library for reading MIDI file and score processing.

+The implementation is in pure Python, making it portable and easy to modify.
+We use NumPy vectorized operations when possible and leverage Numba for operations that are difficult to vectorize.
+Lexicographic sorting of NumPy arrays often allows for efficient operations without Python loops.

 ### Installation

 ```
 pip install git+https://github.com/martinResearch/numba_midi.git
 ```

-### Design Choices

-The implementation is in pure Python, making it portable and easy to modify.
-We use NumPy vectorized operations when possible and leverage Numba for operations that are difficult to vectorize.
-Lexicographic sorting of NumPy arrays often allows for efficient operations without Python loops.

 ### Music Score Interfaces